bible slavery verses

 The New Testament does not make a direct, moral pronouncement against slavery.
 However, there are several passages that have been interpreted as suggesting a critique of the practice.
 In the Epistle to Philemon, Paul encourages Philemon to accept Onesimus back not as a slave, but as “no longer as a slave but…as a beloved brother” (Philemon 16).
 Similarly, Galatians 3:28 exhorts believers to “There is neither Jew nor Greek, there is neither slave nor free…for you are all one in Christ Jesus.”

-See also bible verses about atonement
+See also bible giving verses

 Colossians 4:1 states that masters should treat their slaves with justice and fairness, implying that slaves should be treated with respect and dignity.
 Ephesians 6:5-9 also outlines duties for both slaves and masters; it states that slaves should obey their masters with respect and fear, while masters must treat their slaves justly and fairly.
 Finally, 1 Corinthians 7:20-23 suggests that if a person is enslaved when they become Christian, they should remain enslaved without trying to gain their freedom.